mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 **Frontend in JavaScript, Node.js**
 <https://github.com/yunity/foodsaving-frontend>

-You don't need to do the setup for the frontend, but it might be useful later to try out your backend through the frontend.
+You don't need to do the setup for the frontend, but it might be useful to try out your backend through the frontend.

 **Backend in Python Django REST**
 <https://github.com/yunity/foodsaving-backend>